Patrick Henry (packet): Crew

 An early notable crew member was Peter Ogden, who served as steward on the Patrick Henry.
 The steward on packet ships was considered a high-ranking service position.
 He was generally responsible for feeding and dressing the captain, mates and passengers.
 An early description of the steward refers to him wearing "a brilliant-coloured morning-gown and red slippers" though this is considered to romanticize the role.
 Oftentimes, the steward was free, Black and multilingual.

-Ogden was a British Black man and member of the original Grand United Order of Odd Fellows, Victoria Lodge, No. 448, at Liverpool.
-He travelled frequently between Liverpool and America with Captain Delano and heard of Blacks attempting to join the all-white Odd Fellows at Philadelphia.
-During a visit to England, Ogden appealed to the Grand United Order, which did not discriminate against skin color and granted the charter March 1, 1843.
-Ogden returned to New York and established the first African American lodge of Odd Fellows later that same year, the Philomathean Lodge, No. 646, the beginning what would become the largest national Black fraternal organization in America.
+Ogden was a Black man and member of Victoria Lodge, No. 448, of the original British Grand United Order of Odd Fellows.
+He travelled frequently between Liverpool and New York with Captain Delano and was informed that the Philomathaen Institute had been rejected from the all-white Independent Order of Odd Fellows in America.
+During a visit to England, Ogden appealed to the Grand United Order, which did not discriminate against skin color and was granted the charter on March 1, 1843.
+Ogden returned to New York and established the Philomathean Lodge, No. 646 of the Grand United Order of Odd Fellows in America, soon to be the largest national Black fraternal organization in America.
 Ogden had dissuaded the New York group from applying to the U.S. Order thus:

 "[Ogden] thought it folly, a waste of time, if not self-respect, to stand, hat in hand, at the foot-stool of a class of men who, professing benevolence and fraternity, were most narrow and contracted, a class of men who judged another, not by principle and character, but by the shape of the nose, the curl of the hair, and the hue of the skin.
 He averred that the dispensation could be secured through his Lodge in Liverpool, and that to be connected with England and the Grand United Order was to obtain Odd Fellowship in its pristine purity."